Politics of Nigeria: Legislative branch

-The legislators are elected to either the House of Representatives or the Senate to be representatives of their constituencies and to pass legislation to benefit the public.
+Legislators are elected to either the House of Representatives or the Senate to represent their constituencies and to pass legislation that benefits the public.
 The legislative process consists of bills being drafted and presented in either of the two chambers.
 These bills can only become national law once they are approved by the president of Nigeria who can veto bills.

-The current president of the Senate is Godswill Akpabio, who was first elected to the senate in 2015, and the speaker of the House is Tajudeen Abbas, he was first elected into the Nigerian House of Representatives in 2011, and was elected speaker in 2023.
+The current president of the Senate is Godswill Akpabio, who was first elected to the Senate in 2015, and the Speaker of the House is Tajudeen Abbas, he was first elected to the Nigerian House of Representatives in 2011 and was elected Speaker in 2023.
 Each member of the National Assembly of Nigeria can be elected to more than two four-year terms.
 Recently, the legislative branch has been misusing its position as a check on the power of the president and his cabinet.
-Legislators have been known to utilize their power for not only law-making, but as a means of political intimidation and a tool to promote individual monetary success.
+Legislators have been known to utilize their power for not only for law-making, but as a means of political intimidation and a tool to promote individual monetary success.

 Senators are paid a salary equivalent to over $2,200 USD a month, supplemented by expenses of $37,500 USD a month (2018 figures).